Dm-Rb/OpenProjectNotificator_tg_bot/README.md

 Notifications: When updates occur in OpenProject, the bot automatically sends notifications:

-Brief description of the change
+- Brief description of the change

-Link to the task/project
+- Link to the task/project

-Information about the author of the change